caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 # Part 1.2: REST and the browser

 - Dataset web service overloads POST to subsume PUT actions of REST
-- Dataset web service can define success and error redirects for create and update
+- Dataset web service supports success and error redirects for POST

 ~~~yaml
 host: localhost:8001